tuandung222/convert-asr-encdec-to-ctc/TRAINING_EVALUATION.md

 2. Removes blank tokens (pad tokens)
 3. Collapses repeated tokens
 4. Decodes indices to text using the tokenizer
+5. Removes the first two special tokens that were erroneously included during training

+> **Note**: During the initial implementation, there was a tokenization issue where the first two special tokens were incorrectly included in the transcription outputs.
+This is fixed in the decoding phase by removing these tokens.

 ### Final Evaluation